nweisenfeld/nweisenfeld.github.io/_posts/2014-04-03-hello-jekyll.md

 category: computing
 ---

-So up until recently, I had a little Wordpress blog that I hosted using a sevice called [Textdrive][].
+Up until recently, I had a little Wordpress blog that I hosted using a sevice called [Textdrive][].
 Textdrive was a nice, simple Unix-based hosting solution that, prior to [Joyent][]'s purchase of the company, provided great value for $15/mo.
 But sometime about a week ago, the lights went dark.
-At this point I should point out that this was no longer Joyent's company.
+At this point I should mention that this was no longer Joyent's company.
 While Joyent seems to be focusing on major cloud services, the Textdrive of late was a reboot of the original shared-hosting provider, catering to the low-end.